donaldboulton/minimal-mistakes/README.md

 The MIT License (MIT)

-Copyright (c) 2013-2018 Michael Rose and contributors
+Copyright (c) 2013-2018 Donald Boulton and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal